stackblitz/docs/docs/platform/webcontainers/troubleshooting-webcontainers.md

 :::info

-At this time, it is not possible to install your own service workers with webcontainer as our own service worker is used as a core component of the networking stack.
+At this time, it is not possible to install your own Service Worker with WebContainer as our own Service Worker is used as a core component of the networking stack.

-Having this option enabled mean it update webcontainer's service worker on every page refresh.
+Having this option enabled means it updates WebContainer's Service Worker on every page refresh.

 :::